 Hands-free electronic payment is one of the features of delivery apps that motivated millions of people to try working as delivery drivers because it eliminated one of the biggest safety issues—handling cash.

 Carrying cash has long been a major downside for delivery and taxi drivers.
-Cash makes you a target for robbery.
+Cash can make you a target for robbery.

-And safety issues aside, handling cash was an annoying friction point in the delivery process.
-Customers had to keep cash on hand, and drivers had to make change & hold onto large amounts of cash.
+And safety issues aside, handling cash is an annoying friction point in the delivery process.
+Customers had to keep cash and drivers had to make change & hold onto large amounts of cash.
 Forget about a no-contact delivery when cash is involved.

-Now that cash on delivery is an option in several cities, Dashers will have to decide whether they want to opt in.
+But now that cash on delivery is an option in many cities, Dashers will have to decide whether they want to opt in or not.

 In one Reddit thread, Dashers weren’t happy to hear about COD: